Atrane

-Atranes are a class of tricyclic molecules with three five-membered rings.
-It is a heterocyclic structure similar to the propellanes.
-It has a transannular dative bond from a nitrogen at one bridgehead to a Lewis acidic atom such as silicon or boron at the other bridgehead.
+Atranes are a class of tricyclic molecules that are fused to a common central bond.
+Unlike the propellanes, the central bond is a transannular dative bond from a Lewis base—typically nitrogen—at one bridgehead to a Lewis acidic atom such as silicon or boron at the other bridgehead.
+Each of the three rings is therefore heterocyclic.
+Each of the rings is typically five atoms, or sometimes six atoms.
 The name "atrane" was first proposed by Mikhail Grigorievich Voronkov.